Michael Harris II Preview, Player Props: Braves vs. Giants

-On Sunday, Michael Harris II (.325 slugging percentage in past 10 games, with no homers) and the Atlanta Braves face the San Francisco Giants, whose starting pitcher will be Jakob Junis.
-First pitch is at 1:35 PM ET.
+On Friday, Michael Harris II (batting .186 in his past 10 games) and the Atlanta Braves face the San Francisco Giants, whose starting pitcher will be Logan Webb.
+First pitch is at 10:15 PM ET.

 Michael Harris II Game Info & Props vs. the Giants